KennethEnevoldsen/name/docs/faq.rst

 How do I cite this work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you use this library in your research, it would be much appreciated it if you would cite:
+If you use this library in your research, it would be much appreciated if you would cite:

 .. code-block::